Welcome to Dr. Jeff Manning’s

 Welcome to Dr. Manning’s Quantitative Wildlife Ecology and Conservation Lab located at Washington State University’s Pullman Campus.

-This lab operates within WSU’s School of the Environment.
+This lab is located within WSU’s School of the Environment.

 You can learn more about me, my lab, and new graduate student opportunities by exploring this website.